General recommendations and advice for oral cleansing

 A third reason for rotating what one uses is that eg with any natural tooth cleaning methods which might be slightly abrasive, teeth may eventually suffer if used beyond what is helpful (plaque removal) to the point where the enamel is damaged.

 Unprotected teeth with damaged/dead pulp are the most important ones to keep clean

 Should the pulp of one or more of your teeth have been damaged by physical or chemical trauma incl. any dental treatment, it's possible that its centrifugal "dentinal fluid pump" doesn't work properly or not at all.
 This opens the tooth to ingress of foreign substances and makes it particularly urgent to meticulously clean and disinfect the tooth from the outside since its inbuilt self-defense mechanism has been obliterated.

 Interstitial cleaning to remove bacterial coatings from the crevices between adjacent teeth

-There are several theories regarding the question where caries (tooth decay) actually starts, with the two major contestants being the "endogenic" versus the "bacteriogenic" theory of cariogenesis,: one of the latter maintains that tooth decay begins between the teeth, in spots where food rests can't be removed by brushing and which subsequently fall prey to bacterial activity and their acid waste products.
+There are several theories regarding the question where caries (tooth decay) actually starts, with the two major contestants being the "endogenic" versus the "bacteriogenic" theory of cariogenesis,: one of the latter maintains that cavities begin between the teeth, in spots where food rests can't be removed by brushing and which subsequently fall prey to bacterial activity and their acid waste products.